ZG2017/ZG2017.github.io/industrial.md

 - **Key Contributions**:
   - Developed recall and ranking pipeline with Elasticsearch and DSSM as recall and ranking models, respectively
   - Synthesized a large abbreviation-to-full name corpus for pre-training, followed by fine-tuning on the real corpus
+- **Results**:
   - Achieved 21% improvement in fund name recall compared to original word2vec cosine similarity

-### **User Bonus Distribution with Causal Inference**
+### **User incentives Distribution**
-- **Keywords**: Causal Inference, Recommendation System, AB Testing, ROI Optimization
+- **Keywords**: Causal Inference, ROI Optimization
 - **Background**: Specific users may be sensitive to monetary bonuses while others may not.
-This project aims to identify users who may be stimulated by bonuses using causal inference techniques to maximize potential gain.
+This project aims to identify users who may be stimulated by incentives using causal inference techniques to increase user retention.
 - **Key Contributions**:
-  - Applied causal forest model for robust performance in user bonus sensitivity detection
-  - Designed random A/B testing on over 1 million users to collect user reactions to bonus changes
+  - collected random treatment data from over one million users
-  - Proposed new split criterion for causal forest to address multi-target optimization problems
-  - Used active days within the next 14 days as label to capture long-term dependency instead of next-day retention
+  - Used active days of next 7 days as label instead of next-day retention to reduce the variance of label
+  - Applied the X-learner framework for robust performance in user incentive sensitivity detection
 - **Results**:
   - 34% increase in retained users compared to random group in online A/B testing
   - 15% improvement in Return on Investment (ROI)